TeeNguyenDA/Data-Visualization-and-Dashboards-with-Tableau/README.md

 ### Part 2: EDA & Data Cleaning

-This step includes: treating missing values, and duplicates, detecting outliers and data mismatch, and exploring variable, relationships, and patterns; all by visualization techniques in Tableau.
+This step includes: treating missing values, and duplicates, detecting outliers and data mismatch, and exploring variables, relationships, and patterns; all by visualization techniques in Tableau.

 The EDA and data cleaning process is a combination of using Tableau and Excel.
 We'll export clean data under a new Excel file at the end of this step and prior to building the dashboards.